Optimal two-phase sampling designs for generalized raking estimators with multiple parameters of interest: Simulation Study

 Estimation of the final regression parameters of interest was performed using both generalized raking and IPW.
 For strategies 2-5, strata were formed based on combinations of $Y^*_{1}, Y^*_{2}$, $X_1^*$ and $X_2^*$.
 These stratum boundaries remained unchanged throughout phase 2 sampling for simplicity.
-Optimum allocation for wave 1 was calculated using Neyman allocation of the estimated influence functions $\mathbf{h_i^*({\beta})}$ from fitting the target model on the error-prone phase 1 data for both IPW and GR estimators.
-For subsequent waves, we performed IPW-optimal Neyman allocation of influence functions from the target model fit to the previously collected phase 2 data with IPW estimators.
-For GR estimators, we used the GR-optimal approach detailed in Section \ref{S:optimaldesignrakingmultipleparams}, with the estimated influence functions from fitting the target model on the phase 1 data as the auxiliary raking variables.
-The R packages \textquotesingle survey\textquotesingle\ and \textquotesingle optimall\textquotesingle\ were used to implement the estimation and design procedures respectively \citep{SurveyPackage, Yang2021}.
+Optimum allocation for wave 1 was calculated using Neyman allocation of the estimated influence functions $\mathbf{h}_i^*$ from fitting the target model on the error-prone phase 1 data for both IPW and GR estimators.
+For subsequent waves under the IPW estimator, we performed IPW-optimal Neyman allocation using influence functions from the target model fit to the previously collected phase 2 data with IPW estimators.
+For GR estimators, we used the GR-optimal approach detailed in Section \ref{S:optimaldesignrakingmultipleparams}, with the estimated influence functions from fitting the target model on the phase 1 data as the auxiliary raking variables (see Supplemental Section \ref{ss:rakingprocedure} for details).
+The R packages \textquotesingle survey\textquotesingle\ and \textquotesingle optimall\textquotesingle\ were used to implement the estimation and design procedures respectively \citep{SurveyPackage, yang2025optimum}.
 Each sampling strategy was run 2,500 times on each dataset, and the observed variances for each estimate were reported.